 My dear mother’s examples of character and conviction are reasons why I vowed to always pay homage to her by continuing to raise the banner of Puerto Rican national liberation.
 If there is such a thing as “life after death,” I want her to know that I will always love her very much.

+The BAD BUNNY controversy is not the first of its kind.
 Super Bowl 50 of February 7, 2016, in Levi Stadium, Santa Clara, California, when the Denver Broncos beat the Carolina Panthers 24-10, will be remembered for generations to come as the setting for another outburst of anti-Black racist hatred.
 This event will certainly be monumental in the history of race relations in this country.

 For the most part, no one ever expected such a barrage of condemnation against the super-star African American singing artist Beyonce for her performance during halftime.
 The Super Bowl is an institutionalized extravagant sport event viewed by tens of millions of people annually throughout the United States.